Milo-4-2/VAPEUR/README.md

 npm install prisma @prisma/client sqlite3
 ```

-However, the database hasn't created it yet.
+However, the database hasn't been created it yet.
 In order to create it, enter this in the terminal :

 ```bash
 npx prisma migrate dev --name init